Sanshain/types-spring/sources/utils/README.md

 ### [OneOf\<O\>](https://github.com/Sanshain/types-spring/blob/master/sources/utils/index.ts#L419)

-Makes all fields as optional expect either one:
+Makes all fields as optional expect either one.
+So at least one of fields should be declared:

 ```ts
 type Params = {